chriswebb09/chriswebb09.github.io/_posts/2016-12-06-the-strange-case-of-dr-swift-and-mr-objc.md

 ---
 layout: post
-title: The Strange Case Of Dr. Swift and Mr. Objc
+title: The Case Of Dr. Swift and Mr. Objc
 ---

 <p class="message">